Thuthipriya/Cultus-project/README.md

 Count how often people ride bikes.
 That number is what we are trying to understand

 Weather shows whether it rained - one means rain happened, zero stands for no rainfall.
 Sometimes moisture arrives; other times skies stay dry
-  Dataset Contains 730 Rows of Daily Data Spanning Two Years Synthetic Data Generated for Modeling Use
+  Dataset Contains Daily Data Spanning Two Years Synthetic Data Generated for Modeling Use

 Methodology: